kaendfinger/launcher/README.md

 Introduction
 ------------

-This launcher is maintained by sk89q, who writes WorldEdit, WorldGuard, and so on.
-It has been primarily developed for his server, but you can use it for your own modpack or server.
+This launcher was originally developed by sk89q, he develops WorldEdit, WorldGuard, and CommandBook along with this launcher.
+This launcher has been forked and is used for my own personal uses.
+All info below has been written by sk89q and not me.
+Enjoy!

 * One of Minecraft's oldest launchers -- since Minecraft Alpha
 * Requires almost no configuration files to make a modpack